Cape Town: Rentals

 In 2025, the average rent price in Cape Town for a 2-bedroom apartment was approximately R12,000 per month.
 However, this value varies significantly between suburbs.
-For a property of the same size, some neighborhoods offer rent as low as R7,000 per month, while in other, more desirable areas, this may be as high as R30,000 per month.
+For a property of the same size, some neighbourhoods offer rent as low as R7,000 per month, while in other, more desirable areas, this may be as high as R30,000 per month.
 The city has excellent gross rental yields, with some properties generating as much as a 10.5% return on investment for owners.

 Rental prices for apartments in affluent areas can often exceed the city's average by multiples.
 For example, in 2024, three areas in the Atlantic Seaboard – Camps Bay, Clifton, and Bantry Bay – averaged rental prices of R40,000 per month for a 1-bedroom apartment, and R120,000 per month for a 3-bedroom apartment.
 In Cape Town, popular rental website Property24 lists almost 100 rentals per month at prices over R100,000 per month, and some rentals cost as much as R300,000 per month.

 Average rent prices in Cape Town increased by 5.2% in 2025, in line with the national average.
-In 2024, the city has the lowest rental vacancy rate out of all major South African metropolitan areas.
+As of 2024, the city has the lowest rental vacancy rate out of all major South African metropolitan areas.

-In 2021, approximately 18% of Cape Town residents rented.
+In 2021, approximately 18% of Cape Town residents rented their homes.

 With nearly 5,000 students from over 100 countries studying at the University of Cape Town (UCT), 18% of the student body is international, which increases demand for rental properties in Cape Town.
 Student housing – accommodation provided by the University of Cape Town – has a shortfall, which is made up by the private rental market.
 In 2023, there were 28,000 registered UCT students, with 8,400 of them securing UCT residence places.

 As of 2025, rental prices in the Western Cape were the highest in South Africa, and 23% above the national average.
 It has been the most expensive province in South Africa for renting since 2016.
 The Western Cape's reputation as South Africa's best-run province, with efficient governance and high-quality, well-maintained infrastructure, has made it an attractive destination for tenants.

 The average rent price in the Western Cape in the fourth quarter of 2024 was R11,141.
 This was the first time the figure had gone beyond the R11,000 mark.
 The Western Cape also has the lowest number of tenants in arrears (those who are behind on rental payments) out of all South African provinces.
 The Western Cape had a record-low vacancy rate of 1.07% in the third quarter of 2024.